jkroso/Mouse/README.md

 The better your events the less code need

 ## Performance
-My tests show that Mouse causes a 40-65% speed decrease for event heavy tasks such as mouse dragging in chrome.
-Firefox must have a higher cost of binding and unbinding events to the DOM (with Dom411 that doesn't often happen) as it showed less of a performance drop at 10-65%.
-I tested with short drags of 50px and long drags of 500px.
-The ranges shown can be read as short-long%.
-Suprisingly delegated events seems to be as fast if not faster than directly bound events in these tests.
+Varies greatly cross browser.
+The worst case senario is while dragging since these are custom events and fired rapidly.
+Mouse captures the native move event.
+Destroys it.
+Then fires a new one.
+So two events fire for every mouse movement.
+This is the use case I have done my performance tests on and they showed around a 20-50% speed decrease.
+No suprise there.
+However, in Firefox it was actually twice as fast as native.
+I am putting this down to Firefox having a higher cost of binding and unbinding DOM events (you don't do it very often when your using a better event system).
+Suprisingly delegated events seems to be faster in firefox and almost as fast in chrome as directly bound events.

 ##Example
 This library alone can't do much but check out the [demo][demo] to see it in action when combined with a DOM library and appropriate event manager